• Skip to primary navigation

 The whole Bible gives us increasing glimpses of the mystery of woman.
 We will learn more of the story of God’s purpose in creating women.
 Coming up, we will see how through sin, woman fell from her dignity and stature.
 However, there is great hope in the Person and work of Jesus Christ.

-it is plain from scripture that God is, over both man and woman, a redeeming saving God by nature.
+It is plain from scripture that God is, over both man and woman, a redeeming saving God by nature.

 God did not forget the woman.
 The fact that the woman would miss the mark in devastating ways did not change God.